• Skip to primary navigation

 Instructions

-• Cook toor dal in a pressure cooker until very soft and mushy.
+• Combine dal and water in a pressure cooker.
+Cook until dal is very soft and mushy.
+I cook in the Instant pot for 8 minutes on high pressure.
 Keep aside.

 Notes